Cart

 We will showcase an integrated approach utilizing the Wedge to synergize stretching and massage therapy, effectively consolidating release modalities to maximize time efficiency.

-The advantage of this tool is that you don't need to specifically locate this muscle - simply align the Wedge with your upper back and lie down.
+The advantage of the Wedge is that you don't need to specifically locate this muscle - simply align the Wedge with your upper back and lie down.

 Steps: